slerman12/Help-me/2-Opposing-views.md

 My hair was falling into my hands again in the [geriatric unit in December, 2020](#geriatric-unit-hospitalization).

-That sudden hair regrowth was 2 years after the summer of the Dupilumab cessation that induced the alopecia universalis.
+That sudden hair regrowth was more than 2 years after the Dupilumab cessation that induced the alopecia universalis.

 ### My grandma's fingernails